vtex/react-hook-form-jsonschema/README.md

   - **`ErrorMessageValues`**, is the expected value to be met, it will be `true` for required, and the minimum value expected for `minValue` for example.
 - `getObject()`: Returns the data field in the schema that this input refers to

+**Please notice that in all of the examples bellow it is assumed that the components are already children of a FormContext component**

 ### useHidden(path)

 ##### Description